proto-x-app/pico-sdk-builder/README.md

     docker build -t pico-builder-image .
     ```

-4. **Run the Docker container**:
+4. **Start the Docker container**:
     ```bash
     docker run --rm -it -p 8000:8000 pico-builder-image
     ```

-5. **Access the Web Interface**: Open your browser and navigate to `http://localhost:8000/` to download your `.uf2` files.
+5. **Access the Web Interface**: Launch your browser and head to `http://localhost:8000/` to retrieve your `.uf2` files.

-## Docker Magic: Now with Web UI 🌐
+## Docker Integration

-This project uses Docker to not only encapsulate the build environment and dependencies but also to serve your `.uf2` files right from the container.
-It's like having your own cosmic firmware cloud!
+This project harnesses Docker to encapsulate the build environment and its dependencies.
+Additionally, it serves the `.uf2` files directly from the container.
+Docker ensures a consistent development environment for all users.

 ### Why Docker?

-Docker makes it ridiculously easy to set up your development environment, ensuring that everyone has the same setup and dependencies.
-It's like creating a cosmic sandbox where all your tools float in perfect harmony.
+Docker streamlines the development environment setup, ensuring consistency across different setups.
+It provides an isolated environment where all required tools and dependencies coexist without conflicts.

-## GitHub Actions: The Cosmic Mailman 🌌
+## Automated Deployment with GitHub Actions

-Push a new tag, and our cosmic mailman, GitHub Actions, will kick in.
-It will build the Docker image, compile your firmware, and generate `.uf2` files.
-These files are then teleported into a new GitHub release.
-It's intergalactically efficient!
+Leverage the power of GitHub Actions to automate your deployment.
+Upon pushing a new tag, GitHub Actions initiates a process to build the Docker image, compile the firmware, and subsequently generate `.uf2` files.
+These files are then automatically attached to a new GitHub release.

-### Triggers, Jobs, and Steps
+### Configuration Details

-For a deep dive into the cosmic machinery of GitHub Actions, refer to the original README section on ["GitHub Actions for Beginners 🌟"](https://github.com/proto-x-app/pico-w-base#github-actions-for-beginners-).
+For an in-depth understanding of the GitHub Actions setup and its intricacies, refer to the detailed section on ["GitHub Actions Configuration"](https://github.com/proto-x-app/pico-builder#github-actions-configuration).

-## How It Works 🧙‍♂️
+## System Overview

-The `Dockerfile` sets up an environment with the Pico SDK, your source code, and a Flask web application.
-The Flask app serves your `.uf2` files on a web interface, accessible at `http://localhost:8000/`.
-No more local setup woes!
+The provided `Dockerfile` configures an environment with the Pico SDK, your source files, and a Flask web application.
+This Flask application facilitates the web-based interface, available at `http://localhost:8000/`, to access the `.uf2` files.

-## Questions? 🤷‍♂️
+## Support and Feedback

-Got questions?
-Or maybe you've uncovered my true identity?
-(Please don't).
-Either way, feel free to open an issue or send a carrier pigeon my way.
+Encountered an issue or have suggestions for improvement?
+Open an issue in the repository, and we'll address it promptly.

-## Special Thanks 🌟
+## Acknowledgments

-- [Shawn Hymel](https://www.digikey.com/en/maker/projects/continuous-deployment-using-docker-and-github-actions/d9d18e19361647dbb49070ce6f96c2ea) for the original GitHub Actions inspiration.
+- Special thanks to [Shawn Hymel](https://www.digikey.com/en/maker/projects/continuous-deployment-using-docker-and-github-actions/d9d18e19361647dbb49070ce6f96c2ea) for the foundational insights on GitHub Actions.

-Alright, time to jet.
-Jeorge Getson out! 🚀
+Thank you for choosing `pico-builder`.
+Happy deploying!